Mapping the positions of Two-Level-Systems on the surface of a superconducting transmon qubit: Discussion

 The technique to find TLS positions works with various (charge-resilient) qubit types such as flux and phase or transmon qubits, and provides information on the local TLS density in a single sample without the need to average over a large ensemble of differently designed qubits.
 It can be applied to arbitrary qubit designs when the grid of DC-electrodes is patterned on a wafer placed above the qubits in a flip-chip configuration.
-This is similar to the recently demonstrated scanning gate spectroscopy~\cite{hegedus2024}, but does not require mechanical control.\\ Moreover, control over the local DC-electric field enables one to actively suppress decoherence by tuning dominating TLS defects out of the qubit resonance~\cite{lisenfeld2023enhancing,chen2025etuning,dane2025performance}.
-For this, multiple electrodes provide independent control over TLS at different locations which enhances the ability to decouple the qubit from the decohering bath.\\ Our method opens door to study TLS formation due to fabrication techniques and contaminants, for example by comparing TLS densities in differently processed areas of the same qubit circuit.
+This is similar to the recently demonstrated scanning gate spectroscopy~\cite{hegedus2024}, but does not require mechanical control.\\ Control over the local DC-electric field also enables one to actively suppress decoherence by tuning dominating TLS defects out of the qubit resonance~\cite{lisenfeld2023enhancing,chen2025etuning,dane2025performance}.
+For this, multiple electrodes provide independent control over TLS at different locations which enhances the ability to decouple the qubit from the decohering bath.\\

+The current method cannot determine at which interfaces TLS are residing.
+This is possible with additional gate electrode placed above and below the qubit chip, allowing one to also distinguish TLS located at the metal-substrate interface from those at the metal-air interface and the substrate as we showed in previous work~\cite{Bilmes_2020}.
+Moreover, the combination with TLS tuning by applied mechanical strain provides additional information of TLS densities in tunnel junction barriers~\cite{Lisenfeld19}, and is useful to enhance the numbers of observable TLS in a given qubit circuit.\\

+Our method opens door to study TLS formation due to fabrication techniques and contaminants, for example by comparing TLS densities in differently processed areas of the same qubit circuit.
 This approach can serve to guide improvements in qubit fabrication and design, which is vitally needed for the advancement of large-scale superconducting quantum processors where TLS defects present a major obstacle.\\